 Culture buffs should make sure they pay a visit to the Usina del Arte and the CCK, two historic buildings turned into multidisciplinary cultural centres, which host free concerts, shows and exhibitions.
 The Usina del Arte in La Boca is a former electricity power station with Italian architectural influences, while the enormous neo-classical CCK was formerly the city's central post office.

 In the neighbourhood of San Telmo, at the junction of the streets Defensa and Chile, you'll find a bench with a statue of a girl sitting on it.
 The girl is Mafalda - one of Argentina's best-loved comic book characters.
-This marks the start of the Paseo de la Historieta, a circuit that pays hommage to several Argentine comic book characters and finsihes at the Humour Museum (Avenida de los Italianos 85, in Puerto Madero), which is free for all on Mondays, Tuesday and Wednesdays, and free for under 14s every day.
+This marks the start of the Paseo de la Historieta, an open-air sculpture trail that pays hommage to several Argentine comic book characters and finsihes at the Humour Museum (Avenida de los Italianos 85, in Puerto Madero), which is free for all on Mondays, Tuesday and Wednesdays, and free for under 14s every day.

 The Ateneo Grand Splendid has to be one of the world's most talked about book shops.
 A must for all bibliophiles, the store beautifully preserves the interior architecture and design of the former Gran Splendid Theater.

 You can ride one of the city's historic trams, lovingly maintained by Amigos del Tranvía (friends of the tramway) association, through the Caballito neighbourhood on Satudays, Sundays and public holidays.
 Trams run on a loop, starting and stopping at Emilio Mitre 500.
 It's free to get on board, and fun for all the family.
 Take advantage of the trip to explore the tranquil Barrio Inglés, or English neighbourhood, nearby.

 This weekly open-air fair in the Mataderos neighbourhood is a great place to discover Argentina's homegrown culture, with a large arts and crafts market, traditional food from the north of the country, and displays of horsemanship and folk dancing.
 The fair is held on Sundays from March to December inclusive.